krawaller/algol5/modules/content/material/games/desdemona/rules.md

 {SETUP:name=basic,board=noborder}
 </div>

-Regular "desdemona" shown to the left, "cassio" and "iago" variants to the right (see further below).
+Regular "desdemona" shown to the left, "cassio" variant to the right (see further below).

 There are two types of units in {GAME}: